 ASID is the oldest, largest, and only multi-disciplinary professional organization for interior designers, interior design students, and the manufacturers and suppliers who support the profession.
 Through education, knowledge sharing, advocacy, community building, and outreach, the Society strives to advance the interior design profession and, in the process, to demonstrate and celebrate the power of design to positively change people’s lives.
 Student members prepare for their career by joining the ASID network.

 In addition to ASID, professional design organizations for areas of specialization include International Interior Design Association (IIDA), Network of Executive Women in Hospitality (NEWH), Retail Design Institute (RDI), and Set Decorators Society of America (SDSA) offer educational and scholarship opportunities for student participation.

 The Student Council promotes student rights and provides effective representation of student interests and concerns.
-The Student Council also strives to keep students informed of available resources/services and promotes the development of student leadership, service, and school spirit.
+The Student Council also strives to keep students informed of available resources and services, and promotes the development of student leadership, service, and school spirit.
 All current students are eligible to join.
-Students simply need to come to a scheduled meeting.
-All meetings are advertised in the Campus Newsletter.
-Current FIDM Students may check the Student Council Facebook page.
+Meetings are announced in Student Activities on Canvas, the Student Newsletter and on Instagram @FIDMStudentActivities.